 19. Anzac Bridge

-You can go to Kamay Botany Bay National Park, load a lunch picnic and select an area on the turf to wait and unwind for sunset to settle in.
+You can go to Kamay Botany Bay National Park, load a lunch picnic and select an area on the turf to wait and rest for sunset to settle in.
 The park has an opening and closing time, which may not fit in with the best time to see the best sundown.
 The next most beautiful location to shoot the Anzac Bridge is from Glebe’s point.

 20. Cockatoo Island